 Pele and Yashin

-Also during that tournament, whilst sitting in the team hotel Yashin grabbed a young boy and said to his wife Valentina; “see this kid?
+Also during that tournament, whilst sitting in the team hotel Yashin grabbed a young boy and said to his wife Valentina, on one of the rare times she was allowed to accompany her husband outside their homeland; “see this kid?
 He will become the greatest player in the World.”
 The young boy was a 17-year-old Pele.

 Safe hands on the Henri Delauney trophy